 Until the mid to late nineteenth century much of Kirkby's industry was in farming.
-There is evidence of a small port on the coastline and some family members are listed as 'mariner' There were public houses and 'beer houses' where people eked out their income by making and selling beer from their homes.
-Other goods such as tobacco, sweets and groceries were also sold and trades such as tailor, clog and shoe maker, blacksmith, miller etc were carried on.
-Three public houses survive - namely "The Greyhound Inn" at Grizebeck, "The Burlington Inn" at Four Lane Ends and "The Ship Inn" at Askewgate/Sandside.
+There is evidence of a small port on the coastline and some family members are listed as 'mariner.'
+There were public houses and 'beer houses' where people eked out their income by making and selling beer from their homes.
+Other goods such as tobacco, sweets and groceries were also sold.
+Three public houses survive - namely The Greyhound Inn at Grizebeck, The Commercial Inn at Four Lane Ends and The Ship Inn at Askewgate/Sandside.

 The Quarries at Kirkby produce strong, blue-grey slate and many houses and roofs are clad with it.

 As the Quarry expanded - boasting the largest man-made hole in Europe - and iron ore mines were excavated in other parts of Furness, the occupations of the inhabitants began to change.
 There was an influx of workers from other parts of the United Kingdom.

 It was a hard life.
 The miners walked by the various footpaths to the mines at Roanhead near Askam.
 They returned home in the evening to work on their garden to provide food for their families.
 Agricultural workers often worked on the land in the summer months and at the Quarries during winter.
 Food was also obtained from fishing and cockling.
-When times were really hard they had recourse, in the 19th century, to the 'Select Vestry Committee' who administered the poor relief.
+When times were really hard they had recourse to the 'Select Vestry Committee' who administered the poor relief.

 From 1841-1881 the three main sources of employment were agriculture, slate quarrying and iron ore mining.
 There were also some small businesses employing a few people.
 A survey taken today would probably show that only two of the old industries remain to any great extent - that of agriculture and slate.

 The slate was initially brought down from the quarry by sledge or horse and cart - later there was a small tram-way - loaded on to flat bottomed barges and transported by sea, round the coast line or carted to Ulverston for transportation via the canal.
-The quarry is still in the ownership of the Cavendish Family, who also own some of the local farms and a large mobile home site.
+It is still in the ownership of the Cavendish Family. who also own some of the local farms and a large mobile home site.